 Other players clearly agreed, with users recalling the previous Stingray episode as another example: "They made this EXACT mistake with the stingray.
 'Whoops' our RNG only weapon is overpowered."

-Another wrote "you finally fixed this problem on the stingray after a MONTH and now you turn around and make the same fuck up not a week later?
+Another wrote "you finally fixed this problem on the stingray after a MONTH and now you turn around and make the same mistake not a week later?
 Treyarch is simply incompetent."

 Harsh words from fans, but players are clearly becoming increasingly frustrated with what appears to be a rather haphazard approach to adding new weapons, and the fact they are only obtainable through luck-based reserve cases certainly doesn't help matters.